Environmental Health Training in Emergency Response (EHTER) - Operations

 Overview

 The Environmental Health Training in Emergency Response Operations (EHTER Ops) is a five-day course which provides participants with the operations-level knowledge and skills needed to respond to incidents of natural- or human-caused disaster and to use appropriate protocols and equipment to achieve mission objectives.
 Participants are trained to assess problems and risks, plan for a team response, select equipment and instrumentation appropriate to the event, perform the required tasks according to the Environmental Health response protocol, and perform reporting and follow-up as instructed.
 The majority of the course is conducted through hands-on operational practice or response to simulated events.
-Participants perform Environmental Health Responder tasks while wearing personal protective equipment (PPE) Levels C and D. The course also includes training at the outdoor Training Complex, part of the Chemical, Ordnance, Biological, and Radiological (COBRA) Training Facility, where participants engage in scenario-based exercises in which they employ critical-thinking skills related to the selection and use of chemical, biological, radiological, nuclear, and explosive (CBRNE) detection and sampling instruments.
+Participants perform Environmental Health Responder tasks while wearing personal protective equipment (PPE) Levels C and D. The course includes outdoor training at multiple venues where participants respond to scenario-driven exercises that require critical-thinking and field experience to assess, evaluate, and develop corrective action measures followed by presenting a written report of findings and recommendations.

-• Calculate health and safety requirements for the displaced population and estimated length of stay using the CDC Environmental Health Assessment Form for Shelters.
+- Calculate health and safety requirements for sheltering the displaced population and estimated length of stay using the CDC Environmental Health Assessment Form for Shelters.

 Target Audience